 P Program (Outline)

-We recommend that you start with the Tutorials to get familiar with the P language and its tool chain.
+We recommend starting with the Tutorials to get familiar with the P language and its tool chain.

 P Top Level Declarations Grammar